nsidc/qgreenland/doc/contributor-how-to/how-to-dev-plugin.md

-# How to install Qgreenland Custom as a developer
+# How to install QGreenland Custom as a developer

 QGreenland Custom is a QGIS plugin for downloading a custom set of data, including data which is not part of the QGreenland Core zip package.
 This how-to guide walks through how to install the plugin as a developer.